 Excess Baggage Charge: If you have more than 15 kg of luggage required to pay an extra cost, approximately $1-$2.

-Your daily personal expenses, such as all alcoholic drink items alcoholic: beers, whisky, rum/vodka, all alcoholic drinks available on route.
+Your daily personal expenses, such as all alcoholic drink items: beers, whisky, rum/vodka, all alcoholic drinks available on route.

 Your daily personal expenses non-alcoholic: All types of cold and hot drinks, mineral water, boiled water, juice, extra tea/coffee, and a chocolate bar.